thecarlab/VCBench/VecBench_docs/Sensing.md

  * @Description:
  * @Author: Sauron
  * @Date: 2024-01-29 21:32:17
- * @LastEditTime: 2024-01-30 00:43:39
+ * @LastEditTime: 2024-02-03 10:07:07
  * @LastEditors: Sauron
 -->
+# Overview
-The sensing module of Autoware contains multiple sensors, each sensor has a processing pipeline to handle the messages it samples.
+The sensing component of Autoware is a collection of modules that apply some primitive pre-processing to the raw sensor data.

+# Sensors
+- Lidar: